– “Be a Friend to someone who needs a good listener”

 Fare For All

 Fare For All buys fresh produce and frozen meat in bulk from wholesalers and manufactures to find the best deals available.
 Volunteers at their warehouse pre-pack the produce and meat into food packages that range in price from $10 – $25.
 These packages are for sale at all Fare For All locations.
 Fare For All is open to everyone – because food is purchased in bulk, the more people who participate the better.
-Fare For All is typically at St. Dominic Church the first Thursday of each month from 3:30 – 5:30 pm: check the church bulletin or Facebook page for specific dates.
+Fare For All is typically at St. Dominic Church the second Thursday of each month from 3:30 – 5:30 pm: check the church bulletin or Facebook page for specific dates.
 Fare For All accepts cash, credit, debit, and EBT cards.

 Chair: Margaret Huber

 Launched in April 2008, Thursday’s Table gives everyone — but especially those in transition — a hot, healthy meal every Thursday.
 Since its beginning, Thursday’s Table has been dishing up a nutritious meal to approximately 200 people each week.
 Meals are served from 5 to 6:30 p.m. in the Northfield Community Resource Center’s dining room, located at 1651 Jefferson Parkway in Northfield.
 St. Dominic parishioners volunteer as a group 2-3 times per year.
 Time commitment is typically 2 hours.
 Check the church bulletin or website for specific dates.